refinedev/refine/documentation/docs/api-reference/antd/components/fields/date.md

 ## Usage

-Let's see how we can use `<DateField>` with the example in the post list.
+Let's see how we can use `<DateField>` with the example in the post list:

 ```tsx live url=http://localhost:3000/posts previewHeight=340px
 // visible-block-start